serge1peshcoff/redis-lister/README.md

 ## redis-lister

 Command-line tool to monitor Redis keys in realtime.
-Useful when you are using Redis as a queue job, for example.
+Useful when you are using Redis as a queue job to monitor your keys, for example.
+Or for debugging.

 **Demo ([full size](https://raw.githubusercontent.com/serge1peshcoff/redis-lister/master/docs/demo1.gif)):**